berkaynizam/ai-cam.github.io/_people/matt-davis.md

 ---
-layout: person
-title: Dr
-given: Matt
-family: Davis
+title: Matt Davis
+photo: /assets/images/uploads/matt.davis-1-.png
+job_title: Programme leader
 department: MRC Cognition and Brain Sciences Unit
-job_title: Programme leader
+biography: >-
-biography: "Matt leads a programme of research at the CBU on 'Adaptive processing\
-  \ of spoken language' including projects on these and other topics: \n\nPredictive\
+  Matt leads a programme of research at the CBU on ‘Adaptive processing of spoken language’ including projects on these and other topics:

-  \ processing of speech\nOscillatory synchronisation to speech\nIndividual differences\
+  Predictive processing of speech Oscillatory synchronisation to speech Individual differences in speech
-  \ in speech"
-image: /assets/uploads/matt.davis.png
-name: Matt Davis
 ---